altaga/Txt2App/README.md

 # Introduction:

-En un mundo cada vez más impulsado por la tecnología, la capacidad de desarrollar aplicaciones móviles no debería estar reservada solo para programadores expertos.
-Jensen Huang, CEO de Nvidia, ha destacado la necesidad de enfocarnos en aprender ingeniería de prompt en lugar de la programación tradicional, señalando: "It is our job to create computing technology such that nobody has to program.
+In an increasingly technology-driven world, the ability to develop mobile apps shouldn't be reserved for expert programmers only.
+Nvidia CEO Jensen Huang has highlighted the need to focus on learning prompt engineering rather than traditional programming, noting: "It is our job to create computing technology such that nobody has to program.
 And that the programming language is human."
 [1](#references)

 <img src="./Images/huang.png" width="100%">

-Los **LLMs** proporcionan la capacidad para procesar entradas de lenguaje natural y generación de texto (no limitandose a lenguaje natural), lo cual es una herramieta indispensable para lograr este objetivo.
+**LLMs** provide the ability to process natural language input and text generation (not limited to natural language), which is an indispensable tool to achieve this goal.
 [2](#references)

 <img src="./Images/llms.png" width="100%">

-**Nvidia AI Workbench** ofrece un entorno robusto para la creación, entrenamiento y optimización de modelos de inteligencia artificial basado en contenedores, sobre todo permite utilizar recursos tanto en la máquina local como en servidores externos, facilitando el desarrollo rapido desde entornos listos para trabajar, esto acelerando los tiempos de desarrollo.
+The **Nvidia AI Workbench** offers a robust environment for the creation, training and optimization of container-based artificial intelligence models.
+Above all, it allows the use of resources both on the local machine and on external servers, facilitating rapid development from ready-to-work environments, thus accelerating development times.
 [3](#references)

 <img src="./Images/nvidiaaiwork.png" width="100%">

 # Problem:

-Desarrollar aplicaciones móviles presenta diversos desafíos: [4](#references)
+Developing mobile applications presents several challenges: [4](#references)

-- **Complejidad del Código**: La programación de aplicaciones móviles involucra la escritura y depuración de código, lo que puede ser difícil sin una sólida experiencia técnica.
+- **Code Complexity**: Mobile app programming involves writing and debugging code, which can be difficult without strong technical expertise.

-- **Diversidad de frameworks, versiones y plataformas**: Asegurar que una aplicación funcione de manera óptima en diferentes dispositivos requiere gestionar múltiples versiones y configuraciones, lo cual puede complicar el proceso de desarrollo.
+- **Diversity of frameworks, versions, and platforms**: Ensuring that an application works optimally on different devices requires managing multiple versions and configurations, which can complicate the development process.

-- **Diseño de UI/UX**: Diseñar una buena UI/UX que cumpla con las expectativas de los usuarios, quienes ya están acostumbrados a patrones de diseño establecidos y actuales, puede ser una tarea aún más desafiante que desarrollar el propio backend de la aplicación.
+- **UI/UX Design**: Designing a good UI/UX that meets the expectations of users, who are already accustomed to established and current design patterns, can be an even more challenging task than developing the app's own backend.

 <hr>